 While others watch, work in the fields goes on, with only rudimentary machinery and buffaloes to help.

 This is the real star of the show: rice.
-Vietnam is the world’s second largest exporter.
+Vietnam is one of the world’s five largest exporters of the grain.

 Selected Resources for Travellers & Expats: What's this?